-Arjuna (Fictional Character): Krishna, recently Indian resident Mr. Kailash Satyarthi received Nobel Peace Prize with Malala Yusufzai.
+Arjuna (Fictional Character): Krishna, I have a little bit confused regarding taxability of awards, for example Indian resident Mr. Kailash Satyarthi received Nobel Peace Prize with Malala Yusufzai.
 This consists of a medal and approximately 6 crores and 64 lakh rupees.
 Is an Indian resident required to pay Income tax on this Prize money?
 And also please explain how Income tax is levied on Awards, Prizes, Rewards, etc.

 Krishna (Fictional Character): Arjuna, Alfred Nobel started the Nobel Awards in 1901.
 It is given by Norve Country and till date 128 Awards have been distributed.
 If the amount is received by an Indian resident, then the Tax laws of the country from which amount has been received and also the provisions of Indian Income Tax Act has to be taken into consideration while calculating tax liability.
 Earlier when Mother Teresa had received the Nobel Peace Prize, the Indian Government had notified the same in section 10(17A) of Income Tax Act and made it tax free.
 Similarly now the Government needs to notify the Nobel Prize to make it tax-free.